php-fig/fig-standards/proposed/phpdoc.md

 A URI MUST be complete and well-formed as specified in [RFC 2396][RFC2396].

 The type of reference MAY be provided after the URI or FQSEN by mentioning a string wrapped in colons that defines the type of relation.

-(TODO: where do we keep a list of recommended relation types? here? separate RFC (my preference) or somewhere on the internet?)
+The list of supported relation types is not maintained in this document as is may change over time.
+The meta document will contain a series of recommendation but projects are free to choose their own relation types if applicable.

-The @see tag SHOULD have a description appended to provide additional information regarding the relationship between the 2 elements.
+The @see tag SHOULD have a description to provide additional information regarding the relationship between the element and its target.

 #### Examples